-The Chair A nominated OPCC will have responsibility for all necessary administration in relation to the Meeting (Board).
+A nominated OPCC will have responsibility for all necessary administration in relation to the Meeting.

-Proceedings and Meetings:
+Proceedings and meetings:

-The aim is for Meetings to take place on a quarterly basis bi-annually although they can be held as and when it is felt appropriate by the decision it shall
+The aim is for Meetings to take place quarterly although they can be held as and when it is felt appropriate by the Members.

-Members.

 The Meeting does not have a formal decision making function and therefore detail concerning voting and quorum is unnecessary.
-Where a collaboration agreement requires the Meeting (Board) to make a do so only in principle and refer the decision to individual Members to make a formal decision at a local level.
+Where a collaboration agreement requires the Meeting to make a decision it shall do so only in principle and refer the decision to individual Members to make a formal decision at a local level.